mrcnski/signor.dev/README.md

-# mrcn.ski
+# signor.dev

 Hello!

-This is the source for my blog at [mrcn.ski](mrcn.ski).
+This is the source for my blog at [signor.dev](signor.dev).
 Feel free to look around and admire the code.